1. Home

 Edit This Resume

-Of course, it takes more than an outstanding resume to get into law school.
-It’s not meant to be the sole law school application document, nor to replace any other.
-Some law schools don’t ask applicants for a resume, or it may be optional.
+It takes more than an outstanding resume to get into law school.
+Your resume is not meant to be the sole law school application document, nor to replace any other.
+Some law schools don’t ask applicants for a resume at all, while others leave it optional.

-But experts agree that the only valid reason not to submit a resume is if you are told not to.
-Otherwise, it’s a self-marketing opportunity no one should miss.
+However, experts agree that the only valid reason not to submit a resume is if you are told not to.
+Otherwise, it’s a self-marketing opportunity you can’t miss.

 As encouraged by LSAT Engine, an online tutoring resource for law school hopefuls, a resume ideally portrays you as a well-rounded and involved member of your community.
 This can be beneficial when the admissions team is looking for reasons to accept, waitlist, or deny someone.